ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 }
 ```

-Now, lets rebuild our project and the look at the client interface.
+Now, lets rebuild our project and then look at the client interface.

 ```csharp
 public interface IStarWarsClient